Particle-antiparticle perturbation superhorizon crossing: baryogenesis, leptogenesis, magnetogenesis and darkogenesis: Introduction

+We compare and contrast this scenario with the one of studying curvature perturbations $\delta\phi_k$ and their horizon crossings.
+Microscopic physics causally operates in a sound velocity $v_s<1$) only on distance scales less than the Hubble radius, as the Hubble radius represents the distance a light signal can travel in an expansion time $\tau_{_H}=H^{-1}$.
+This is the common feature of both scenarios.
+As a microscopic curvature perturbation $\delta\phi_k$ of physical wavelength $(k/a)^{-1}> H^{-1}$, it crosses outside the horizon, decouples from microphysics and freezes in as a classical constant field $\delta\phi_k\approx {\rm constant}$.
+When $\delta\phi_k$ physical wavelength $(k/a)^{-1}< H^{-1}$, the frozen mode reenters the horizon and returns to the fluctuating field coupling to microphysics.
+Such a subhorizon crossing makes density perturbations seeds for large-scale structure and galaxy formation.

+In contrast, the superhorizon crossing of the $X-\bar X$ contrast density perturbation $\delta_{M}$ ($k=0$) at reheating implies the nontrivial probability of $X$ or $\bar X$ particle numbers outside the horizon, thus the averaged $X$-$\bar X$ asymmetry $\langle\delta_{M}\rangle$ inside the horizon can be nonzero.
+Unstable $X$ or $\bar X$ particles decay to light particles of SM leptons, baryons and DM particles.
+The asymmetry $\langle\delta_{M}\rangle\not=0$ leads to baryon, lepton and dark-matter particle-antiparticle asymmetries, which are initial values for the Universe's evolution after reheating.
+Moreover, the superhorizon crossing perturbation $\delta_{M}$ never reenters the horizon after reheating.
+In this scenario, we have studied baryogenesis in accordance with observations by presenting detailed equations, calculations, and solutions (numerical plots) and discussions in Ref.~\cite{Xue2025}.

-In this article, we further present the study of massive particles $X$ or $\bar X$ decay to baryons $B$ and leptons $L$, preserving the $B-L$ symmetry, total charge neutrality, and $\beta$-equilibrium in the reheating epoch.
+Here, we further present the study of massive particles $X$ or $\bar X$ interaction (decay) with (to) baryons $B$ and leptons $L$, preserving the $B-L$ symmetry, total charge neutrality, and $\beta$-equilibrium in the reheating epoch.
 We find that leptogenesis must accompany baryogenesis, and the lepton number-to-entropy ratio is comparable to the baryon number-to-entropy ratio.
 Charged baryogenesis and leptogenesis must generate a non-vanishing electric current necessitating magnetogenesis.
 Using the observed baryon number-to-entropy ratio, we derive the lepton number-to-entropy ratio, as well as the upper and lower limits of the primordial magnetic field, which are consistent with observations.
-We also discuss the asymmetry between dark matter and anti-dark matter particles.
+In addition, we also discuss the origin of the asymmetry between dark matter and anti-dark matter particles.